crisantizan/sanitize-db/README.md

   Typescript types for this module

 In the root of modules folder there is a file single, "controller.ts".
 This is the main controller, of which the rest will be extended and they will inherit his methods and properties.

+#### `router`

+This folder is responsible of manage all routes of your project, importing each controller that you have define.
+Here will there is two files:

+- `get-routers.ts`

+  Auto import all controllers and return the instance of each one.

+- `index.ts`

+  Get controller instances and push it to the express router, file that after will be used in "app.ts" as middleware.

+#### `services`

+This is where the global services used in any file are located, not specifically linked to any other like as the modules services.

+### `typings`

+Files only related with Typescript: interfaces, types etc.

 <p align="center">Cristian Santiz, 2020</p>